-1. INTRODUCTION This Wikipedia page has a section that describes how a cluster of control moment gyroscopes (CMGs) can become saturated resulting in loss of attitude control.
-It also states that "The only remedy for this loss of control is to desaturate the CMGs by removing the excess angular momentum from the spacecraft.
-The simplest way of doing this is to use Reaction Control System (RCS) thrusters."
-2. QUALIFY Information supplied by the Attitude Determination and Control Officer (ADCO) indicated thruster firings to desaturate the International Space Station's CMGs occurred on GMT 2020-04-24 at 19:21.
+Information supplied by the Attitude Determination and Control Officer (ADCO) indicated thruster firings to desaturate the International Space Station's CMGs occurred on GMT 2020-04-25 at 18:33.
 The spectral information shown in Figure 1 was computed from SAMS sensor 121f05 measurements made in the Japanese Experiment Module (JEM) at the time.

 Note the vertical yellow line in the spectrogram at that time with some structural excitation in red right at about 1 Hz and another just below 1 Hz.
 This is indicative of structural resonance (ringing) due to the impulsive nature of the desaturation thruster firings.
 Figure 2 and Figure 3 show similar characteristics from SAMS measurements made in the Columbus module and the US Laboratory, respectively.

+3. QUANTIFY

-3. QUANTIFY The acceleration vs. time plot of Figure 4 on page 4 shows Space Acceleration Measurement System (SAMS) data recorded in the Japanes Experiment Module (JEM) during the desaturation event up to a cut-off frequency of 200 Hz.
+The acceleration vs. time plot of Figure 4 on page 4 shows Space Acceleration Measurement System (SAMS) data recorded in the Japanes Experiment Module (JEM) during the desaturation event up to a cut-off frequency of 200 Hz.
 Note that these data are dominated by higher-frequency (mostly localized) vibrations near the sensor head's mounting location.
 For this sensor location, these higher-frequency vibrations mask the impact of the desaturation event.
 The desaturation thruster firing event's impulse is not clear in the as-measured (non-filtered) data, however, if you filter these data in order to focus more narrowly on vehicle structural mode regime below 6 Hz, then you see what is shown in Figure 5 on page 4.
-The y-scale on these two figures are not the same, things are a lot quieter in Figure 5.
-We attenuated the higher-frequency components of the measured signal to now see in Figure 5 the desaturation thruster firing impulse just after GMT 19:20, strongest on the Z-axis.
+The y-scale on these two figures are not the same, things are a lot quieter in Figure 5, where we attenuated the higher-frequency components of the measured signal to now see in Figure 5 the desaturation thruster firing impulse just after about GMT 18:33, strongest on the XZ-plane.
 We will zoom in on this time later, after we canvas other SAMS sensor data in the other 2 laboratories of the ISS.
-Before we do that, we point out that the y-scale in Figure 5 was selected for direct comparison to corresponding figures for measurements in other parts of the space station.
+Before we do that, we point out that the y-scale in Figure 5 was selected for direct comparison to corresponding figures for measurements in other parts of the space station, namely Figure 7 and Figure 9.

-Fig. 1: Spectrogram from SAMS in JEM: CMG Desaturation at GMT 19:21.
+Fig. 1: Spectrogram from SAMS in JEM: CMG Desaturation at GMT 18:33.